lisp-mirror/trivial-pooled-database/CONTRIBUTING.md

 If you open a Pull Request, others will also benefit from your work.

+## Reporting Bugs

+Bugs don't like to be ignored!
+Should you find a bug, please report it using the [New Issue] (https://gitlab.com/ediethelm/trivial-pooled-database/issues/new "Report a new issue") functionality.

+Issue reports must contain at least the following information:
+1. A description of your use-case good enough to reproduce the issue
+2. Some minimal code and the backtrace with your error
+3. The name and version of your Lisp
+4. The name and version of your Operating System

 ## Steps to Contribute

 1. Fork this repository